LEv145/Todo-List/README.md

         }
     ]
   ```
-- [x] Your todo list should have projects or separate lists of todos.
-When a user first opens the app, there should be some sort of ‘default’ project to which all of their todos are put.
-Users should be able to create new projects and choose which project their todos go into.
+- [x] the application have projects or separate lists of todos.
+When a user first opens the app, there is a ‘default’ project to which all of their todos are put.
+Users able to create new projects and choose which project their todos go into.
   - The entry point for the code is `index.js` contained in the `src` folder.
   - The render of DOM objects are made on `index.html`
-- [x] You should separate your application logic (i.e. creating new todos, setting todos as complete, changing todo priority etc.) from the DOM-related stuff, so keep all of those things in separate modules.
+- [x] I seperated  application logic (i.e. creating new todos, setting todos as complete, changing todo priority etc.) from the DOM-related stuff, so I kept all of those things in separate modules.
   - The data and constructors are located in `/src/common/` under the name of `constructor.js` and `data.js`
   - The event handlers are inside of `/src/handler` includes onclick events of add/remove Project, add/remove task, show modal, show table tabs.
   - The interface and injection of DOM are handled by files inside `/src/render` with js files to render projects / tasks or reset UI.
-- [x] The look of the User Interface is up to you, but it should be able to do the following:
+- The app is able to do the following:
   1. View all projects
     - All Projects are rendered by default.
 As you select a project it renders each task for a project.
   3. View all todos in each project (probably just the title and duedate.. perhaps changing color for different priorities)